themanual/blog/_posts/2014-01-24-typography-and-typesetting-the-web-edition.md

 ## Typefaces

-In the video for [The Manual’s Kickstart project][kickstarter], Andy said:
+In the video for [The Manual’s Kickstarter project][kickstarter], Andy said:

 > [The Manual] is a brand new limited-run print magazine, focussing around the maturing of design on the web.
 Each issue will have six substantial, beautifully illustrated feature articles, written by established and emerging talent, with a focus on bringing a greater depth to the conversation surrounding our profession.